Irreducible components of the moduli space of Langlands parameters: (Non-)Examples

-Let $\Lambda = W(\bar{\F}_l)$.
-Our main interest is in describing the local geometry of $\Xf_{G,\Lambda}$ around generic points of components of the special fibre.
+Let $\Lambda = W(\bar{\F}_l)$; in the rest of this section, we consider everything over $\Lambda$.
+Our main interest is in describing the local geometry of $\Xf_{G}$ around generic points of components of the special fibre.
 By \cite{datModuliLanglandsParameters2020} section~4.2, it is possible to reduce the general case to that of tame parameters such that the semisimple part of $\Sigma$ has $l$-power order --- and so, modulo $l$, $\Sigma$ is unipotent.
 We therefore focus on such components in the discussion below.
-We call the irreducible components of $\Xf^\tm_{\bar{\F}_l}$ on which $\Sigma$ is unipotent the \emph{unipotent components}.
+We call the irreducible components of $\Xf^\tm_{G,\bar{\F}_l}$ on which $\Sigma$ is unipotent the \emph{unipotent components}.
 We have the morphism $\Ch : \Xf_G^\tm \to (T \git W)^{\Fr^{-1}[q]}$ and the unipotent components are those in the preimage of the identity $\bar{e} \in (T\git W)^{\Fr^{-1}[q]}(\bar{\F}_l)$.

 Since centralizers are connected in $G = GL_n$, the irreducible unipotent components of $\Xf_{G, \bar{\F}_l}$ correspond to unipotent conjugacy classes in $GL_n$, which are parametrized by partitions of $n$ giving the Jordan canonical form of $\Sigma$.
 For every conjugacy class $[\Sigma]$, we can find a representative such that $\Sigma$ is regular in a standard Levi subgroup $M$ (the one corresponding to the same partition of $n$).
 By Theorems~\ref{thm:levi} and~\ref{thm:sigma-reg}, we have open subsets $U \subset \Xf_{M}$ and $V \subset \Xf_{G}$, each containing the generic point of the component corresponding to $\Sigma$, and smooth morphisms